ayberkt/msc-thesis/code/TreeType.lagda.md

 when coupled with perpetuation, is **simulation**.
 Let us first introduce some notation to build up towards its definition.

+TODO: explain the fact that we tried to truncate this and could not.
+TODO: do not call this a predicate.

 `down P ℱ a` denotes a predicate expressing: stage `a` has a more refined state of information than at least one stage in `ℱ`.